bjornthesomberlain/bjornthesomberlain/README.md

           note of 09/01/2025

    hey buddies.
-   pt bored me and im not sure if i get back. you can contact me in any case by using atabook or dm me on dc.
+   pt bored me and im not sure if i ever get back. you can contact me in any case by using atabook or dm me on dc.
        best wishes, love yall.